capactio/website/docs/faq.md

 Capact supports Terraform runner to use Terraform modules to manage your infrastucture.
 Pulumi is similar to Terraform, however, Instead of having its configuration language, you can use programming languages like Python, Go, JavaScript and others.
 There could be a Pulumi runner for Capact, which allows you to use Pulumi content in OCF manifests.

-## What is the origin of name "Capact"?
+## What is the origin of name “Capact”?

-Capact is a combination of two shortened words: "**cap**ability" and "**act**ion".
+Capact is a combination of two shortened words: “**cap**ability” and “**act**ion”.
 Capact makes it easy to manage system capabilities via running Actions.
 In the end, everything boils down to actions.
 Actions can provision infrastructure, can deploy applications, can process data.
 Once you start using Capact, the possibilities are virtually endless.